One of the most celebrated Jewish holidays is, undoubtedly, Pesach.

 But discipline is only the first step.
 It is not enough to do things just for the sake of discipline.
 It is also necessary to experience the "wine"; to enjoy the varied and sophisticated tastes that the process provides.

 When G-d offered the Torah to the Jewish people, they said Naaseh venishmah, "we will fulfill

-Maror: The bitter herbs at the Seder table teach us the importance and role that feeling pain plays in the process of freedom.
-When we feel pain, that is a good thing.
+Marror: The bitter herbs at the Seder table teach us the importance and role that feeling pain plays in the process of freedom.
+When we feel pain, that is a good sign.
 It would be much worse to step on a piece of glass and feel no pain...
-Pain pushes us to do something to address the cause in order relieve us from it.
+Pain pushes us to do something to address its cause.

-On a personal note, all the preparations for Pesach in the interest of serving the community, such as importing the Matzah Shmurah, the preparation and distribution of the Pesach Guide and the Kesher magazine that reaches thousands of households, promoting and processing the sale of Chametz, and so many other details aimed at facilitating and motivating the celebration of Pesach at the community, family and personal level, culminating with the presence of our dear children and grandchildren at the Seder table, serve to further enhance the presence and impact of these holy days in my life.
+On a personal note, all the preparations for Pesach in the interest of serving the community, such as importing the Matzah Shmurah, the preparation and distribution of the Pesach Guide and the Kesher magazine that reach thousands of households, promoting and processing the sale of Chametz, and so many other details aimed at facilitating and motivating the celebration of Pesach on the community, family and personal level, culminating —when possible— with the presence of our dear children and grandchildren at the Seder table, serve to further enhance the presence and impact of these holy days in my life.

-Every year I manage, to a greater or lesser extent, to get out of my own personal Egypt and help others to get out of theirs.
-And every year there are more and more colleagues doing the same as me in their respective communities.
-I am certain that this concerted effort helps us get closer and closer to the day when we will achieve the critical mass needed to get out of the collective exile we all find ourselves in, not only physically, but also spiritually and truly.
+Every year I manage, to a greater or lesser extent, to get out of my own personal Egypt and help others free themselves of theirs.
+And every year there are more and more colleagues doing the same as me in their respective communities all over the world.
+I am certain that this concerted effort helps us get closer and closer to the day when we will reach the critical mass needed to get out of the collective exile we all find ourselves in, not only physically, but also spiritually and truly.

 Remember: every day that passes and the Mashiach has not arrived means that there is one day less left for it to happen.